Fan1ing/LGC-msBNN-EA/README.md

  **Logarithm of first-order hyperpolarizability(ln(β))** The neural networks used to predict ln(β) is composed of **two hidden layers**, with a number of neurons of **60,35**.
 More parameter settings can be obtained in **beta.m**.
+# Data set
+In the **data.xlsx** file, from left to right are: the structural formula of molecules (SMILES), first-order features, second-order features, first-order and second-order optical features.